Allankioni/walkie-talkie/DEPLOYMENT.md

 **Need `wss://` for HTTPS clients?** Generate a self-signed cert with `openssl`, trust it on each device, and launch the relay with `--cert`/`--key`.
 This keeps traffic inside the hotspot while satisfying browser security for secure origins.

+> Tip: modern browsers require the hotspot IP inside the certificate’s `subjectAltName`.
+Use an OpenSSL config (see `README_WALKIE_TALKIE.md`) and customize the `IP.n` entries to match your LAN addresses before generating the cert.

 > Tip: if you prefer not to run a Node web server on the phone, you can sideload the PWA bundle (from `out/`) into any static-file viewer or even Android WebView apps.
 Manual pairing via `/manual` still works without sockets.

 ## 3) Vercel (frontend) + External Signaling (backend)